comment Add Comment

 [Cross Post from Authors Blog]

-The -19 pandemic has been unprecedented and historic in many ways.
-From the vast expanse of the countries it has affected, its overtly contagious spread, its impartiality to any to its oblivion to any climate: this epidemic has resulted in overburdened healthcare systems, unemployment, severe economic distress, mass lockdowns and governments scrambling to mitigate and dampen the impact on its citizens.
+The COVID-19 pandemic has been unprecedented and historic in many ways.
+From the vast expanse of the countries it has affected, its overtly contagious spread, its impartiality to any to its oblivion to any climate: this epidemic has resulted in overburdened systems, unemployment, severe economic distress, mass lockdowns and governments scrambling to mitigate and dampen the impact on its citizens.
 The sheer magnitude of COVID-19 has skewed consumer priorities, perceptions and practices — with consumers experiencing the impact of this crisis very personally owing to lockdowns, changes in lifestyle and missing pieces of their daily routines.
 With the crisis stretched, vaccine still months away, re-opening of economy resulting in newer waves of infection; consumers no longer regard this as a temporary anomaly.
-Most importantly, the uncertainty now and of future would most likely have lasting behavioral impact.
+Most importantly, the uncertainty now and of would most likely have lasting behavioral impact.

 We delved into different touchpoints of consumers to analyze how consumer patterns and preferences are changing both globally and in India during the lockdowns, and what the new normal could be like.
 Our research draws from primary data wherever possible.
 In scenarios of unavailability of relevant data, we depended on multiple surveys, thus corelating them to understand underlying patterns.
 We augmented hard data and surveys with evidence from primary research, financial reports, articles and interviews.
 In this article we attempt to summarize our research findings and insights.
 Please reach out to us for further details, relevant data points and more granular specifics and insights.